meerkat-code/meerkat_auth/README.rst

             ;, ,     \

-Meerkat Heremes is the messaging module for the meerkat helath surveillance project.
-It provides means for distributing alert notifications, reports and other automatically generated messages.
+The messaging module for the project, providing the means to distribute alert notifications, reports and other automatically generated messages.